America's top tornado state In 2026, so far, is surprising

 It's the Land of Lincoln

-That's over 60 more than any other state through the first five and a half months of 2026.
+That's over 110 more than any other state through almost the first half of 2026.

-It's almost triple the number in the notoriously tornadic states of Kansas, Oklahoma and Texas.
+It's four times the number in the notoriously tornadic state of Oklahoma.

 These preliminary totals are combination of both tornadoes confirmed by the National Weather Service and other reports of tornadoes that may or may not be confirmed later once the data is finalized in several months.